eu-digital-identity-wallet/eudi-docs-site/docs/test/issuer.md

 As part of the testing tools, we offer an issuer that allows you to test various issuance flows of OpenID4VCI with your wallet:

-- Credential Offer
+- Credential Offer.
-- Credential Offer Pre-Authorisation
+- Credential Offer Pre-Authorisation.
-- Credential Offer Deferred
+- Credential Offer Deferred.
 - Credential Offer Dynamic.

 You can test the issuance of credentials in both mDoc and SD-JWT formats.
 The test tools include a variety of credential types.